Pan flute: Variations

 The curved-style pan flute was popularized by the Romanian musician Gheorghe Zamfir, who toured extensively and recorded many albums of pan flute music in the 1970s, and by several other artists who began recording at the same time.
 Today there are thousands of devoted players across Europe, Asia and the Americas.
 Both the curved and traditional South American variations are also very popular in Peruvian traditional groups and other Andean music.
+In Bolivia, the panpipes of the altiplano are known as jula-jula, and those of the Andean range as julu-julu.

 In Laos and Thailand, there is a cylindrical version called the wot, used in folk music from the Isaan region of the country.
 The player alters notes by rotating the instrument with the hands, rather than by head movements.

+Panpipes are used in varieties of African traditional music, typically constructed from bamboo.
+The ngororombe, often accompanied by percussion instruments in ensembles, is found in northeastern Zimbabwe.
+The Nyungwa tribe in Malawi also use the ngororombe and use the same term to refer to the dance that accompanies playing of the instrument; the term nyanga is also employed for the instrument.

 Some new designs are beginning to appear, as designers and makers take advantage of computer-aided design and 3D additive manufacturing, to move past the limitations of traditional tool and materials.
 These new pan flutes address some long-standing issues to make it an easier instrument to learn and to play accurately.